Home Cruise lines Norwegian Cruise Line Baltic Capitals Norwegian Dawn Stockholm Tuesday, September 30, 2025

 Warnemünde

-Cruises departing from Warnemundë: discover Northern Europe!
-Warnemundë, a tourist and commercial port in the German city of Rostock, directly faces the Baltic Sea and it is the ideal starting port for a cruise in Northern Europe.
-Set sail from Warnemundë for a cruise, on our website you will find all available departures sorted by departure date: choose now your cruise from Warnemundë at the best price!
+Warnemundë, the tourist and commercial port of the German city of Rostock, overlooks the Baltic Sea and is the ideal departure port for a cruise in Northern Europe.
+Set sail from Warnemundë for a cruise aboard the best ships, on our site you will find all available departures sorted by departure date: choose your cruise from Warnemundë now at the best price!

 Copenaghen